 Stories of the Spirit of Justice by Jemar Tisby

-Stories of the Spirit of Justice is the companion book for young readers ages 8-12 to Jemar Tisby’s The Spirit of Justice and tells the story of the justice movement through short biographies of the figures who did the work.
-With illustrations depicting the people profiled and practical tips connecting readers to the continued fight for justice, this is essential reading for everyone who still dreams of a land where all are truly free.
+This is the companion book for young readers ages 8-12 to Jemar Tisby’s The Spirit of Justice.
+It tells the story of the justice movement through short biographies of the figures who did the work.
+The book includes illustrations depicting the people profiled and practical tips connecting readers to the continued fight for justice.
+And it is essential reading for everyone who still dreams of a land where all are truly free.

 Stamped (for Kids): Racism, Antiracism, and You by Jason Reynolds & Ibram X. Kendi, adapted by Sonja Cherry-Paul, illustrated by Rachelle Baker